 Not all concealed carry training is equal.

 Research a company before you take training with them.
 Read reviews.
 Make sure they are reputable.
 There are training companies out there that are just going through the motions.
 We sometimes jokingly refer to them as CCW Farms.
 I actually went through a bad training company originally when I was getting my concealed carry license.
 The instructor didn’t care if I learned anything or not.
 He was just there to collect his money, check off some boxes and give me a certificate.
+Our bad experience was ultimately what led to us starting our own training company.

 Checking out a trainer’s experience is a good idea but don’t be put too much weight on how shiny and impressive their experience is.
 Think of it this way: do you think a race car driver is required to teach a regular person how to drive?
 Their experience as a race car driver is cool but it’s not going to make them a great teacher in and of itself.
-Your next door neighbor might be a better at teaching your 16 year old how to drive than a profession race car driver.
+Your next door neighbor might be better at teaching your 16 year old how to drive than a profession race car driver.

 I personally care about their teaching experience, teaching abilities and reputation way more than I care about any military or law enforcement experiences.
 I know instructors with impressive military and law enforcement backgrounds that are also excellent teachers.
 Unfortunately, I’ve also encountered instructors with impressive backgrounds who were lousy at teaching.
 Experience can be helpful but it’s not the full picture of what makes a good instructor.